alvarolm94/SimpleNameMatcher/README.md

 1. Download the jar file located in the repository.
 It contains the last version of the library, ready to use.
 2. Import it to your project.
-3. Create a **SimpleNameMatcher** object, and just call the method *compareNames(String name1, String name2)* or *compareNames(String name1, String name2, dobule threshold)*.
+3. Create a **SimpleNameMatcher** object, and just call the method *compareNames(String name1, String name2)* or *compareNames(String name1, String name2, double threshold)*.
 It will return a double between *0* and *100* representing the score or percentage of similarity.
 The threshold is the minimum percentage required to consider the names similar.
 If a threshold is specified, the matching process will end if the threshold is reached, returning *0* and saving computing time.
 If not specified, the default threshold (0) will be used for the matching.

 **Example 1:**
 ```java